 In partnership with BSSS, researchers are examining the impact of organized rice seed exchanges on adoption in flood-prone villages, where a select group of farmers were provided with improved rice.
 100 villages in Orissa, India were chosen for the study, of which 34 were randomly selected to receive access to organized seed fairs, 33 were selected to have farmer field days, and the remaining 33 serve as the comparison group.
 In each of the seed fair villages, five farmers were chosen to receive a 5 kg sack of rice seeds in advance of the planting season.
 Then, after harvest, these farmers were given the opportunity to sell and/or trade the seed with other farmers at a community exchange day organized and supervised by BSSS staff.
 Information about the exchange days was disseminated via SMS to all farmers under study in the village, including those who had not received the initial bags of rice.
 In the 33 field day villages, five farmers were also chosen to receive seeds.
 However, no seed fair will be organized.
 Rather, farmers will be invited to the field of recipient farmers as a way of ensuring that information about the new variety is widely available.
 This treatment arm allows researchers to isolate whether limited information transmission explains the adoption gap in networks.
 Similarly, in each of the comparison villages, five farmers received 5 kg sacks of seed before the planting season.
 After planting and during harvest, farmers received SMS messages to inform them of the opportunity to buy Swarna-Sub1 from the farmers who received the seed.
 However, unlike in the other villages, no further interventions were organized.

-Further results and discussion are available at the research publication “Enhancing the Diffusion of Information about Agricultural Technology Adoption,” also available at right.
+Further results and discussion are available at the research publication “Farmer Field Days and Demonstrator Selection for Increasing Technology Adoption,

 Earlier research informing this work was part of the PhD dissertation of Kyle Emerick in the Department of Agricultural and Resource Economics at UC Berkeley.
-The related publication “Trading Frictions in Indian Village Economies” is forthcoming in the Journal of Development of Economics and is also available at right.
+See the related publication “Trading Frictions in Indian Village Economies” in the Journal of Development of Economics.